TodePond/SandPond/README.md

 * Rename certain things to match T2Tile??? eg: "neighbours" to "event window"✔️, "atomType" to "element", "axes" to "symmetries".
 * Try separating colour and visibility into different attributes.
 * Implement a Universe class that combines separate Worlds together.
-* Implement Conway's game of life in 2D and 3D.
 * Implement demon horde sort.
 * Add panning to camera controls.
 * Fix Splat UI for rules that use the z-axis and negative coordinates.